 What happens if I don't complete my Master's Thesis by the middle of my 3rd year?
 Students are expected to complete their master's thesis no later than the end of the fall semester of their 3rd year.
 Students who have not defended their thesis by their 6th semester (spring semester of the 3rd year) can take only 6 credits of academic coursework in the spring semester.
-In addition, students who have not defended their thesis by May 15th of their third year will only be allowed to register for research credits (no coursework or practica) until their thesis has been completed.
+In addition, students who have not defended their third year will only be allowed to register for research credits (no coursework or practica) until their thesis has been completed.